If you are re-roofing your home or commercial or industrial property, then the type of roofing system you choose is of paramount importance.

 If you live in an area with lots of cedar roofs, there are typically roofing contractors that specialize in the maintenance and restoration of these types of roofs, and that’s definitely something to consider before installing one or buying a property with an existing cedar roof, since they are beautiful but fairly high maintenance.

 The durability, longevity, resistance to rot and insects, energy efficiency, natural insulation capabilities, and the naturally beautiful appearance of a cedar roof all means they hold a great deal of appeal to property owners.

 Accordingly, cedar roofs tend provide a good long-term value and return on investment due to the aforementioned properties.

-Chemically treated wooden roofs can last up to 30 years, depending on factors including the quality of the installation and materials, attention to maintenance, age of the rest of the structure, things like overhanging trees that drip sap onto the roof, the local climate, and even surrounding traffic.
+Cedar shake roofs can last up to 30 to 40 years, depending on factors including the quality of the installation and materials, attention to maintenance, age of the rest of the structure, things like overhanging trees that drip sap onto the roof, the local climate, and even surrounding traffic.

 Cedar roofing will also take well to topical treatments like water repellents and ultraviolet inhibitors that will help the roofing keep its original finishes.

 What’s more, if individual cedar shakes and shingles need to be replaced, the initial look can often be duplicated.

 Keep in mind that cedar shake and a wood shingle roof in general are particularly susceptible to damp environments with large amounts of rain and the associated mildew and mold.

 Some buildings or areas prone to wildfires may have fire codes that don’t allow for wooden roofs, in these cases a metal roofing system may be the best option.